POLITICAL TIMELINE

 JUNE 2022

-IAEA Board of Governors passes first censure resolution against Iran in
+International Atomic Energy Agency (IAEA) Board of Governors passes censure resolution against Iran

 JUNE 2022